vmware-tanzu-labs/yaml-overlay-tool/docs/sections/qualifiers.md

       value: cool-app
 ```

-The following example demonstrates use of multiple `documentQuery` groupings.
-Any single one of these key/value conditions groups would need to match within the YAML document prior to the overlay's application.
-Think of each group of conditions as "match this" or "match this".
+The following example demonstrates use of multiple `documentQuery` groups.
+Any single one of these key/value conditions groups have to match within the YAML document prior to the overlay's application.
+Think of each group of conditions as "match this" or "match this" (implicit "or").

 ```yaml
 commonOverlays: